lonerly666/couplove/README.md

-# mern-stack-template
+#COUPLOVE

-This repo is configured to be deployed to heroku.
+This is a side project of mine.
+This web app is made for couples to use like chatting, watching videos together and also posting memorable stuffs.